artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Users
 -----

-The dashboard provides a simple cookie-based user authentication system using the `Django authentication framework`_.
-Access to the dashboard is limited only to logged-in users and a login page will be shown when the user is not recognized.
-If the application can't find any user in the database, the user creation page will be shown instead, allowing the creation of an administrator account.
+The Archivematica dashboard provides a simple cookie-based user authentication system using the `Django authentication framework`_.
+Access to the dashboard is limited to logged-in users and a login page will be shown when the user is not recognized.
+If there is no user in the database, the user creation page will be shown instead so that an administrator user can be created.

-Users can be also created, modified and deleted from the Administration tab.
+Users can be created, modified and deleted from the *Users* section of the Administration tab.
+You can add a new user to the system by clicking **Add new**.
-Only users who are administrators can create and edit user accounts.

-You can add a new user to the system by clicking the "Add new" button on the user administration page.
-By adding a user you provide a way to access Archivematica using a username/password combination.
-Should you need to change a user's username or password, you can do so by clicking the "Edit" button, corresponding to the user, on the administration page.
-Should you need to revoke a user's access, you can click the corresponding "Delete" button.
+Fields:

+* **Username**: The name that will be used on the login screen.
+Required, 255 characters or fewer.
+Only ASCII letters, numbers, and ``@``, ``.``, ``+``, ``-``, or ``_`` characters may be used.
+* **First name**: The first name of the user.
+Optional.
+* **Last name**: The first name of the user.
+Optional.
+* **Email address**: The first name of the user.
+Optional, but must be filled out if the user would like to receive system emails.
+* **Active**: Designates whether this user should be treated as active.
+Inactive users will not be able to log in to the Archivematica instance, but their accounts will be preserved.
+* **Administrator**: Check this box to give the user administrative powers.
+  Administrators can create, edit, and delete other users.
+* **Password**: When creating a new user, you will have to set a password for them.
+The user should change the password the first time they log in.
+* **Password confirmation**: Enter the same password as above, for verification.
+* **Send system emails?**: If checked, this user will receive system emails, such as failure notifications and normalization reports.
+Note that the Archivematica server must have an associated email server configured.

 For more information about user creation, deletion, and security, please see the :ref:`Users <admin-dashboard-users>` section in the Admin Manual.